LEARN

 Colour Adult:

 P. a. amazonum: Both adults crown to nape dark brown; blue band in front of eyes; frons and face dark red/brown; brown-buff ear coverts; grey-green upper breast with grey-buff scalloping; lower breast yellow-buff with scalloping; green wing bend; brown-red patch in center of abdomen; brown-red tail with green at base.
-Bill grey-black.
+Beak grey-black.
 Eye orange-brown, with bare grey eye ring.

 P. a. microtera: Both adults narrow frons, darker red/brown, upper breast dusty brown with grey-buff scalloping.
 Smaller in size.